 1) Simple carbohydrates (sugars) e.g. fruits, jams, sweets soda and packaged cereals.

 2) Complex carbohydrates (starches), e.g. bread, potato and pasta.

 There is another form of complex carbohydrate, which is fibre.
 This is the indigestible part of starch which is found in vegetables, fruits and grains.

-- Simple carbohydrates are simple sugars which have a chemical structure of one or two sugars.
-Simple carbohydrates are digested by the body quickly, because of this simple chemical structure.
+- Simple carbohydrates are simple sugars that have a chemical structure of one or two sugars.
+The body digests simple carbohydrates quickly, because of this simple chemical structure.
 Therefore it is advised that their consumption be in small quantities, or not at all in the case of diabetics.
 Monosaccharides are those types of simple carbohydrates which consist of only one sugar e.g. fructose and glucose.
 Disaccharides consist of two linked monosaccharides and examples include lactose, maltose and sucrose.

 - Complex Carbohydrates refer to the linkage of anywhere between ten and many thousands of simple sugar molecules.
 These sugars are mostly rich in fibre, vitamins and minerals.
 They take longer to digest, they don’t raise the blood sugar levels as quickly as simple carbohydrates, and they contribute significantly to energy production.
 Starch is the most common complex carbohydrate.